Tutorial

 Practice task: make it yours

-- Ask AI to improve the SEO title and description.
+7. Ask the agent to improve the SEO title and description.

 If you do not know how to start, copy this: